Albejr/ngx-timeline/projects/ngx-timeline-albe/README.md

 ![coming-soon](https://user-images.githubusercontent.com/24717256/48868632-62fcb600-edc1-11e8-8d84-d66289a517f4.png)

+- Content HTML structure is highly manipulable.
+- Styles for the template are easily customizable.
+- Simplifies the aspects of internationalization, displaying dates and alternatives texts in a local format.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.5
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2

 ## Installation
 ```html